Mortar masonry | What is a mortar?

 Uses of mortar

-The uses of mortar are diverse.
-From a general point of view, mortars can perform a structural function.
-They can be used in the construction of structural elements or perform masonry functions, serving as a glue or filler.
+Generally speaking, mortars can serve a structural purpose, meaning they can be used in the construction of structural elements, or they can perform masonry functions, acting as a binder or filler.

 Taking into consideration the aforementioned, we have a further classification of mortars, this time according to use:

-- Glue mortars: due to the special conditions of the construction system of which it forms part, it must possess special properties, such as considerable resistance to absorb stresses.
+• Bonding mortars: due to the specific requirements of the construction system of which they form part, they must possess special properties, such as considerable strength to absorb stresses.

-- Filling mortars: suitable for masonry, these mortars usually occupy cavities in walls, for example.
+• Filling mortars: ideal for masonry, these mortars are typically used to fill the spaces between bricks in walls, for example.

 One requirement is that they must develop a good resistance, comparatively similar to the previous mortars.

-- Rendering or plastering mortars: their functions are merely aesthetic, ensuring uniformity and regularity on the surface of the element in question.
+• Coating or rendering mortars: their function is purely aesthetic, ensuring a uniform and smooth finish on the surface of the structure in question.